zhuyiyi-123/SOO-Bench/README.md

 ## :wrench: Installation

 SOO-Bench can be installed with the complete set of benchmarks via our pip package.
-For a stable installation and usage, we suggest that you use `CUDA version 11.7`  or higher.
+For a stable installation and usage, we suggest that you use `CUDA version 11.7`  or higher, and python > 3.8.

 Firstly, SOO-Bench can be installed using anaconda.